DistilleryTech/swift-style-guide/README.markdown

 ## Spacing

-* Indent using 4 spaces rather than tabs to conserve space and help prevent line wrapping.
+* Indent using 4 spaces rather than tabs helps to prevent line wrapping.
 Be sure to set this preference in Xcode and in the Project settings as shown below:

 ![Xcode indent settings](screens/indentation.png)